 Natural gas and heating oil prices in New Jersey, a long term view.

 Today, many people are wondering if changing heating fuels is a smart way to save.
-But is it wise to base your decision on what many consider to be an energy bubble?
+Given the current prices of heating oil and natural gas, as well as short-term outlooks, is that a wise decision?
 Consider this:

-Power plants are converting from coal to gas, which will cause a significant rise in demand, and as a result, rising prices.
+Power plants are converting from coal to gas faster than expected, causing a significant rise in demand.

-Demand for gas is higher overseas.
-U.S. suppliers are rushing to export our gas to markets where they can earn four to five times more money.
+High demand for gas overseas.
+U.S. suppliers have been rushing to export our gas to markets in Europe and Asia, where they can charge more money.
 A decrease in domestic supply may result in higher prices.